HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

- - In the Assets/Code/Compenents/Movement directory, Create a C# Script and name it **InitializeRigidbody**.
+ - In the Assets/Code/Compenents/Movement directory, create a C# Script and name it **InitializeRigidbody**.
  - Double click the script to open it and paste the following:

  ```csharp